hlelo101/uwu.h/README.md

 99% of you might have guessed it.
 Yes, it's a mess of `#define`s.

 # Give the uwufied keywords
 No. List is too long.
 And I'm too lazy to properly put it here.
-Just check `uwu.h`.
+Just check `uwu.hpp`.

 # Gib some examples
 Sure!
 Here's one: